Personality and History

 Spring 2010: Migrating Crane 416 was reported with #27-05 (DAR) in Newton County, Indiana, on March 15.
 A single bird with a nonfunctional transmitter was observed on his territory on Meadow Valley SWA in Juneau County, WI, during an aerial survey on April 5 and is probably #416.
 A single male, presumably #416, was heard alarm calling on that territory on April 19.

-Spring 2011: Cranes 416 and 904 were photographed at a Lawrence County, IL migration stopover before they resumed migration (see photo).
+Spring 2011: Cranes #16-04 and #4-09 (formerly numbered 416 and 904) were photographed at a Lawrence County, IL migration stopover before they resumed migration (see photo).
 They were first to reach home!
 Cranes 416 and 904 (16-04 and 4-09) were seen at 2:10 on March 9 back on Necedah NWR.
 "They may have arrived yesterday before last night's snowstorm.
 Refuge pools remain frozen and snow-covered," reported biologist Richard Urbanek.
 (These two were the last to leave Necedah NWR last fall and they returned before the snows cleared in the spring!)
 The pair was observed nest building but without successfully nesting.

 By late April or early May they were reported nesting!
-This pair was among only three crane pairs still sitting on a nest on May 7 after a three-day span when all 17 other nests were abandoned, but they abandoned their nest shortly after that.
-The cause was possibly due to an outbreak of black flies.
+This pair was among only three crane pairs still sitting on a nest on May 7 after a three-day span when all 17 other nests were abandoned, but they later abandoned their nest and did not hatch chicks this summer.

 Back to "Meet the Flock 2004"